coverclock/com-diag-codex/README.md

 and testing effort on my part.
 I'd like to think this repo still puts me ahead of starting from scratch, but I'm not completely convinced.

+Note: I continue to noodle around with other SSL implementations, like OpenSSL 1.0.0 (used on Raspbian), OpenSSL 1.1.1 (the most current version), and BoringSSL 1.1.0 (Google's fork of OpenSSL), all so far without success.
+Ignore any breadcrumbs that might suggest that anything other then OpenSSL 1.0.2 works (or even builds).

 ## Contact

 Chip Overclock